kelvinxiao01/hofhacks/src/taskpane/services/SERVICES.md

 - **ExcelService**: Updated to use the Office.js API directly for reading and writing data from Excel, improving reliability and performance.
 - **Taskpane Integration**: Added helper functions in taskpane.ts for common Excel operations, making the code more modular and maintainable.
 - **Error Handling**: Improved error handling throughout the services to provide better feedback to users.
 - **Debugging**: Added comprehensive logging to help diagnose issues with Excel integration.
+- **Output Formatting**: Improved the formatting of read operations to show only populated cells in a user-friendly way.
+- **Read Operations**: Optimized read operations to avoid duplication and ensure the formatted output is properly displayed.